emilioforrer/haml_coffee_assets/README.md

 config.hamlcoffee.name_filter = lambda { |n| n.sub /^templates\//, '' }
 ```

-By default, `name_filter` strips the leading `templates/` directory off of the name.
-Please note, `name_filter` is only
+By default, `name_filter` strips the leading `templates/` directory off of the name and also a leading `_` from the
-applicable if you use the `.hamlc` extension and let Haml Coffee Assets handle the JST generation.
-If you use the
+template name.
+Please note, `name_filter` is only applicable if you use the `.hamlc` extension and let Haml Coffee
-`.jst.hamlc` extension, then Sprockets JST processor will name things accordingly (e.g., with `templates/` intact in
+Assets handle the JST generation.
+If you use the `.jst.hamlc` extension, then Sprockets JST processor will name
-this case).
+things accordingly (e.g., with `templates/` intact in this case).

 The template name filter is not used with AMD loader.